-Kinesiology, M.S.
-Sport and Exercise Psychology Concentration
+Master's in Kinesiology - Sport and Exercise Psychology

-The Student Experience
+The Master’s sport and exercise psychology Student Experience

 TrackDeliveryCredit HoursIntegrated ExperienceFocusFaculty Advisors

-Applied Sport Psychologyin person36practicumComplete coursework and mentorship required for certificationJennifer Farrell, Alan Chu
+Applied Sport PsychologyIn person36PracticumComplete coursework and mentorship required for certificationJennifer Farrell, Alan Chu

 Comparisons between the three Sport and Exercise Psychology programs offered at UNCG.